talentjp/dynamodb-q/README.md

     //{ department: 'IT', title: 'Engineer', salary: 120000 }
     //Otherwise it will look like this:
     //[Error: Empty data]
+## Region
+Default region is set to us-west-2 but you can change this by calling:

+    dq.SetRegion('your-dynamodb-region');

 ## Table Builder
 This constructs a table object to be converted into dynamodb params. <br>
 From above example: